glowiak/bashbsd/README.txt

 v5.00 isn't 5.00-RELEASE, it's 5.00-ROLLING (like ArchLinux :D)
 I will create an univernal install CD (sh file ;D) and commands to install OS enjoy!
+Commands to install BashBSD:
+# Extract and run InstallCD and type:
+seldir
+# Choose directory to install BashBSD in it
+chroot
+# Chroot to selected directory
+livepkg
+# Launch LivePKG tool and type in it base<version>
+cuser
+# Create an user
+# Done!

+Current base package is: 5
+Old base packages: (nothing)